 - Make sure siding is correctly aligned with windows and chimneys

 - Note gaps where siding or bricks meet your foundation

-A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, complete with a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for maximum energy efficiency.
 Contact Bryant Heating & Cooling Service Experts in Windsor for a professional energy assessment at 226-773-3357.